Spanning Trees in Graphs of High Minimum Degree with a Universal Vertex II: A Tight Result: The proof of Lemma

 So, as above, the trees in $B$ can be embedded with a third of their vertices (or less, if desired) going to $S_3$.
 The trees in $A\setminus B$ having size less than $\frac 1{\gamma_0}$ can be embedded with two fifth of their vertices, or less, if desired, going to $S_3$.
 For the at most two trees in $A^*\setminus B$ the same is true, but we might have (in total) two vertices less in $S_3$.
 For the trees in $A$ having size at least $\frac 1{\gamma_0}$, however, we can work under the stronger assumption that half of their vertices (or less, if desired) may be embedded into $S_3$.
 This is so because there are at most $\gamma_0 m$ such trees, and hence for embedding their roots we will use at most $\gamma_0 m$ vertices, which is small enough to play no role in the calculations.

-So, for $i=1,2$, we can embed all trees from $A_i$ into $S_i\cup S_3$.
+We will now see that the above implies that, for $i=1,2$, we can embed all trees from $A_i$ into $S_i\cup S_3$, thus concluding the proof of Lemma \ref{maya2}.

 Indeed, if both $A_1$ and $A_2$ contain elements of $B$, then by Claim~\ref{partition_of_A}~\eqref{los_panchosX}, they contain roughly the same number of vertices.
 By~\eqref{smallB}, each $A_i$ has few enough components from $B$ to ensure that there is a reasonable number of vertices in components which can be embedded with at least two fifths in $S_3$.
 So we can embed all trees from $A_i$, leaving at most $15\sqrt\gamma_0 m$ vertices from $S_i$ unused (here we also use~\eqref{minnndeg},~\eqref{minndeg}, and~\eqref{Siiii}).

-On the other hand, if only the smaller of $A_1$ and $A_2$ contains elements of $B$, then we can embed this set as before, and for the other set we recall that since it does not contain any small trees, half of its vertices (or less, if desired) can be embedded into $S_3$, so we finish the embedding without a problem.
-This concludes the proof of Lemma \ref{maya2}.
+On the other hand, if only the smaller set among $A_1$ and $A_2$ contains elements of $B$, then we can embed this set as before.
+For the other set we recall that since it does not contain any small trees, half of its vertices (or less, if desired) can be embedded into $S_3$.
+So we finish the embedding without a problem.

 [1]{$^{#1}$}